-The Aurelia Bioscience team have developed assays for a number of 7 Transmembrane Receptors (7TMR) (or GPCR) targets, conducting high throughput screens and mechanistic studies.
-Specifically…….
+Our team has developed assays for a number of 7 Transmembrane Receptors (7TMR) (or GPCR) targets, conducting high throughput screens and mechanistic studies.

-Screening: Utilised the Corning Epic system to screen a number of 7-TMR targets including agonist screens for two dual coupled receptors (Gi/Gq and a Gs/Gi couples)
+We have utilised the Corning Epic system to screen a number of 7-TMR targets including agonist screens for two dual coupled receptors (Gi/Gq and a Gs/Gi couples).

 Published proof of concept: Comparing the output from label-free and calcium flux readouts for a muscarininc receptor antagonist screen in a peer reviewed journal.
 (Ref: Journal of Receptors and Signal Transduction, 2009; 29(3–4): 163–172)

 Comparison of label-free versus FLIPR data generated on a Muscarinic receptor identifying antagonist compounds.

 100,000 compounds were screened in antagonist mode using a CHO cells expressing a Muscarinic receptor.
 Inhibition data generated from the label-free assay was compared to data for the same compounds tested in a calcium flux screen using FLIPR.
 The correlation of the two sets of data highlighted a group of ‘hit’ compounds that were unique to the label-free assay (Set C).

 We have developed and validated assays for targets in common cell backgrounds and primary human and animal cells where available.
 Label-free assays have been used as an orthogonal screening approach to more standard screening assays.

 Identification of compounds that behave as agonists, antagonists or inverse agonists in a single assay.